oceancleanupfounder

 • Deployment expected in Q2 2016 was realized on time.
 See this June 2016 news report.

 • OceanCleanupPilotAs of 2015, the organization continued to invite volunteer engagement.
-However, its full-time resources have grown considerably: “At The Ocean Cleanup we work with a team of over 100 committed people, performing research in the fields of engineering, physical oceanography, ecology, finance, maritime law, processing and recycling.”
+However, its full-time resources had grown considerably: “At The Ocean Cleanup we work with a team of over 100 committed people, performing research in the fields of engineering, physical oceanography, ecology, finance, maritime law, processing and recycling.”

 4. Offshore Pilot